danmarz/my-digital-garden/_notes/javascript.md

 ## ~~Everything is an object in JavaScript~~
 > In JavaScript, _everything_ is an object, even when it’s something else.
 Functions are objects.
 Strings are objects.
 Numbers are objects.
 Arrays are objects.
 Objects are objects. **You can assign properties to basically anything in JS**

 The above is not correct.
 Weird, right?
-Everything SEEMS to be an object, but it's just because of the inner workings of JS, i.e. creaing a wrapper `String` object from `s`, equivalent to using `new String(s)`.
+Everything SEEMS to be an object, but it's just because of the inner workings of JS, i.e. creating a wrapper `String` object from `s`, equivalent to using `new String(s)`.
 This also happens to Numbers and Booleans.

 Functions, however are fully fledged objects and inherit from `Object`, actually from `Object.prototype`.
 Functions therefore can do anything objects can, *including having properties*.